• OFFERING ABA THERAPY SINCE 2013 •

 What is ABA?

 ABA stands for Applied Behavior Analysis.
 ABA is the science of behavior applied to address problems of social significance.
-Applied behavioral research over the last 50 years has produced practices that have the strongest scientific evidence as the most effective at helping children with ASD/autistic children make the most gains across all domains critical for child development.
-ABA practices, particularly comprehensive behavioral treatment for young children has often been described as the “Gold Standard” for helping children with ASD/autistic children make the most progress possible across all developmental domains to help kids tap into their limitless potential.
+Applied behavioral research over the last 50 years has produced practices that have the strongest scientific evidence as the most effective at helping children with ASD/autistic children achieve their developmental potential across the most important areas.
+ABA practices, particularly intensive behavioral intervention for children starting as early as 18 months and lasting for 36 months has often been described as the “Gold Standard” for helping children with ASD/autistic children learn the skills and flexibility needed to tap into their limitless developmental potential.

 How does ABA therapy work?